-This "Space Diver" roller coaster is one-of-a-kind and advertised as the world's only hairpin drop roller coaster.
-Flashback's stacked design features six steeply banked vertical 180-degree dives which are entered from the top.
-This innovative design produces a powerful freefall experience as trains plunge through the turn.
-Fast steel switchbacks connect the turns just before the trains lunge into a gravity-defying 540-degree upward spiral.
-To increase the diving sensation the coaster uses trains with four abreast seating expanding the width of the train.
+This "Space Diver" roller coaster was one-of-a-kind and advertised as the world's only hairpin drop roller coaster.
+Flashback had a stacked design featuring six steeply banked vertical 180-degree dives, each entered from the top.
+Fast steel switchbacks traversing the structure end-to-end connected the turns.
+This innovative design was to produce a powerful freefall experience as the train plunged through each turn.
+The ride's finale was a lunge into a gravity-defying 540-degree upward spiral.
+To increase the diving sensation Flashback used trains with four-abreast seating widening the width of the train.

 Year | Track | Type | Designer |